daniel-birket/audible-adventure/README.md

 accessible Adventure-like game engine and script with an audible experience.

-I'm sorry that you're come too early to play the game but you're not too early to help create it.
+I'm sorry that you've come too early to play the game, but you're not too early to help create it.
 Our team already includes:

 - An expert in accessible technology for the blind.